Become a More Flexible Thinker

 Flexible thinkers also consider optimistic and pessimistic explanations for other people's behavior.
 For example, maybe not hearing back from someone indicates a problem, but maybe it doesn't.
 If you consider both of these scenarios you might make a choice to follow up and check if there is a problem but you avoid the emotional pain of automatically assuming something negative.

 Flexible thinkers can adjust their general tendency to be positive or negative based on which is more helpful in a given situation.
 For example, if you're in a situation where you need to give yourself a push to "go for it," you might find it helpful to imagine an optimistic outcome.

 If you know you tend to be too optimistic or too pessimistic, you factor this in when you're thinking about things, as a reminder to yourself to consider the other side of the coin.

-For example, there's a common couples therapy exercise that involves describing a topic of conflict from your own perspective, your partner's perspective, and a neutral observer's perspective.
+There's a common couples therapy exercise that involves describing a topic of conflict from your own perspective, your partner's perspective, and a neutral observer's perspective.

 It's important that you don't assume that your way of looking at something is the way everyone looks at it.
-When you can see that other people look at situations different ways, it helps you not jump to inaccurate conclusions.
+When you can see that other people look at situations in different ways, it helps you not jump to inaccurate conclusions.